cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

     long_array[4:8]
     >>>array([4, 5, 6, 7])

-In the above, we asked NumPy to give us elements 4 through 7 (ranges in Python are inclusive at the start and non-inclusive at the end).
+Here, we asked NumPy to give us elements 4 through 7 (ranges in Python are inclusive at the start and non-inclusive at the end).
 We can even go backwards:

     long_array[-5:]
     >>>array([5, 6, 7, 8, 9])

-In the above example, we're asking NumPy to give us the last 5 elements of our array.
+In the previous example, we're asking NumPy to give us the last 5 elements of our array.
 Had we done ':-5', we would've requested everything BUT the last five elements: